8bitbuddhist/PixelMaestro/docs/animation.md

 * LIGHTNING: Displays lightning bolts branching from one end of the grid to the other.

 ## Creating an Animation
-All animations are derived from the [Animations](src/animation/animation.h) class.
-To create an animation, import the desired animation class and initialize the animation along with a color scheme.
+All animations derive from the [Animations](src/animation/animation.h) class.
+To create an animation, import the relevant animation class and initialize the animation along with a color palette.
+An animation _must_ have a color palette.

 ```c++
 #include "animation/blinkanimation.h"